 - Browse the list of 50 books on reserve that have been selected specifically for your class.
 These books have been chosen with this assignment in mind, and are useful tools in generating ideas for papers.

 - Browse some of our other architecture reference books on the second floor.
 Try The Oxford Companion to Architecture at call number Ref NA31.O94, or the multi-volume A History of Architecture, located at call number Ref NA200.F63.
-You can also try looking virtually at our Grove Art Online or Oxford Reference Online.
+You can browse online by using Grove/Oxford Art Online.

 - Browse ARTstor; use the "Advanced Search" feature to limit by year, and also by geographic region and classification (probably most useful will be the designations "Architecture and City Planning" or "Garden and Landscape").
 If this is your first time using ARTstor, it's a good idea to use an on-campus computer to create an account so you can later access images and folders off-campus.
 Look for the "Register" button in the top right corner.